CorinneBean/Belly_Button_Diversity/README.md

 Using my knowledge of JavaScript, Plotly, and D3.js, I created a horizontal bar chart to display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu on the webpage.

 My code includes the following:

-*Code is written to create the arrays when a sample is selected from the dropdown menu ..*Code is written to create the trace object in the buildCharts() function, and it contains the following:
+*Code is written to create the arrays when a sample is selected from the dropdown menu

+*Code is written to create the trace object in the buildCharts() function, and it contains the following:

-...*The y values are the otu_ids in descending order ...*The x values are the sample_values in descending order ...*The hover text is the otu_labels in descending order.
+*The y values are the otu_ids in descending order
+*The x values are the sample_values in descending order *The hover text is the otu_labels in descending order.

 ### 2. Deliverable 2
 ------